Famous Aquarius Sun Sign People

 Chris Rock Uses Experiences as Comic Material

 Race relations, family, politics, music, and class relationships are often topics Rock discusses.
 Although his material is not strictly autobiographical, it is obvious he draws from some real experiences, especially in his memories of his school days and the bullying that went on then.
 Rock is annoyed that being a comic in the public eye makes people expect him to be a role model for others, as he openly uses the “N” word and has been criticized for it by Bill Cosby, one of his own comic idols.
+Although in current times, it's not an advantage to have Bill Cosby say anything about you!
 He does not believe that entertainers should have to behave any differently than anyone else.
 Chris believes that black people in show business are held to a higher standard of behavior than white ones.
 When asked if he minds the lies the paparazzi reports, he says, “You have to take the bad with the good.”

 Chris Rock has been married to Malaak Compton-Rock since 1996.
 She is the founder and executive director of Styleworks, a full-service, non-profit salon which offers services for women who are getting off of welfare and getting into the workforce.
 This is a much-needed thing, as poor women need to pull together a “professional” wardrobe and hairstyle to be accepted in the workforce: sexist, but true.
 Together they have two daughters, Lola Simone and Zahra Savannah.
 The family resides in Alpine, New Jersey.
 Rock’s family history was the subject of a 2008 PBS documentary, and it was found that he was descended from the Udeme people of Northern Cameroon.
 Chris’s great-great-grandfather, Julius Caesar Tingman, was a slave for 21 years before serving in the United States Colored Troops until 1866, in the American Civil War.
 In the 1940’s, Rock’s paternal grandfather moved from South Carolina to New York City to become a preacher.
 Maybe that’s where Chris gets his speaking skills!